Queens County Republican Party

 The Queens County Republican Party also known as the Queens Republican Party, Queens GOP or simply as Queens Republicans, is a regional affiliate of the United States Republican Party for the borough of Queens in New York City, New York.

 Leadership

-Like all county parties in the New York Republican State Committee, the Queens County Republican Party maintains a Queens County Republican Committee, however, does not have an executive branch, instead the chairman of the committee is the chairman of the party.
+Like all county parties in the New York Republican State Committee, the Queens County Republican Party maintains a Queens County Republican Committee, however, does not have an executive branch; instead, the chairman of the committee is the chairman of the party.

 The current chairman is Tony Nunziato.

 History

 On June 25, 2014, longtime chairman Phil Ragusa died in office at the age of 74 from Leukemia.

 Malcolm Smith bribery scandal

 On April 2, 2013, the party's vice-chairman, Vincent Tabone, pleaded guilty to accepting a bribe for the Queens Republican Party to endorse Democrat Malcolm Smith so that he could appear as a Republican on the ballot for the 2013 New York City mayoral election.
-Tabone was placed under additional scrutiny compared to the others arrested, due to the fact he was on the payroll of John Catsimatidis, both as an attorney for his grocery store, and as a campaign advisor, earning hundreds of thousands of dollars a year from Catsimatidis.
+Tabone was placed under additional scrutiny compared to the others arrested.
+This was due to the fact he was on the payroll of John Catsimatidis, both as an attorney for his grocery store, and as a campaign advisor, earning hundreds of thousands of dollars a year from Catsimatidis.
 He was also caught on with a wiretap by the FBI saying "I run the Queens County Republican Party," he told an undercover informant.
 "Nobody else runs the party."